mahendrapaipuri/ceems/website/docs/deployments/guide.md

 ```

 Finally, we need to configure `clusters` section in the configuration file. `clusters`
-section defines the list of clusters from where we fetch computt units data.
+section defines the list of clusters from where we fetch compute units data.
 It can be
 multiple clusters of same kind or multiple clusters of different kind.
 Each cluster
 must be identified by a unique identifier like in the case of `updater`.

-We assume that the resource manager of the current scenario is SLURM.
+We assume that the resource manager of this scenario is SLURM.
 In this case,
 the host where CEEMS API server will be deployed must be configured as a SLURM client
 to be able to execute `sacct` command to get list of jobs.
 Assuming that it has been
-done, the `clusters` section in file `/etc/ceems_api_server/config.yml` must have following
+done, the `clusters` section in file `/etc/ceems_api_server/config.yml` must have the following
 configuration:

 ```yml